kvsub/azure-docs/articles/active-directory/active-directory-accessmanagement-groups-with-advanced-rules.md

 ---

 # Populate groups dynamically based on object attributes
 The Azure classic portal provides you with the ability to enable more complex attribute-based dynamic memberships for Azure Active Directory (Azure AD) groups.
+Test Message inserted.

 When any attributes of a user or device change, the system evaluates all dynamic group rules in a directory to see if the change would trigger any group adds or removes.
 If a user or device satisfies a rule on a group, they are added as a member of that group.
 If they no longer satisfy the rule, they are removed.